Ruesha Littlejohn: Glasgow City

 On 12 March 2025, Shamrock Rovers announced that they had signed Littlejohn.
 On 30 June 2025, it was announced that Littlejohn was departing the club to pursue full-time football opportunities during the July transfer window, based on an existing agreement between the club and player.

 Crystal Palace

 On 20 September 2025, Crystal Palace announced the signing of Littlejohn, 3 months after her departure from Shamrock Rovers.
+On 25 November, Littlejohn was sent off against Leicester City for violent conduct on Hannah Cain.
+The Football Association announced that the standard punishment was insufficient and would look for a longer ban.
+Littlejohn was eventually given a five match ban as a result.

+On 22 May 2026, Crystal Palace announced Littlejohn was departing the club at the end of the 2025-26 season, having made just 7 appearances across all competitions.